-This examination is a Supplemental Examination that students need to sit for those modules they have failed in the Winter, Spring or Summer Examination.
-Students must pass their repeat examinations if they are to proceed to the next year of their course in the following academic year.
+Repeat exams are organised for students who have failed modules with written exams in Winter, Spring or Summer.
+Students must pass their repeat examinations if they are to proceed to the next year of their programme.
 All modules taken at an Autumn Supplemental Examination carry a maximum mark of 40%, unless the Mitigation Committee (see below) waives this condition.
 Students are eligible for the award of honours on the aggregate mark for the year over the Spring or Summer and Autumn Supplemental Examinations.